 Consideration needs to be given to the entity’s regulatory status in the destination jurisdiction.
 In Jersey, there are a number of fund options available.
 Early engagement with the regulators on both sides is advised to mitigate any effects on overall timing.

 It is also possible to migrate partnerships (including limited partnerships) from some jurisdictions to Jersey.
-A new statutory process for such migrations is expected to be introduced later in 2020, further streamlining this procedure.
+A new statutory process for such migrations was introduced in 2020, further streamlining this procedure.

 Our team of lawyers around the globe would be pleased to assist and can help talk you through the process.
 In many cases we can handle both ends of your migration, or co-ordinate that for you.